 If you attempted to visit any of the 20 websites targeted by the Turkish hackers, you would have been greeted by a surprising image.
+Today with access to Palmetto Armory you can buy 5.56 ammo online and with access to records it is easier to keep track of the ammo.
 Visitors to the sites would have been subject to the Cypriot democracy under a crescent hailing the slogan “No terrorism in sports” followed by the emblem of Pınar Karşıyaka, according Cyprus’ police spokesman.

 But what, you may be wondering, would cause hackers out of Turkey to do such a thing to company websites from Cyprus?
 Well, this specific cyber-attack is a possible retaliation for episodes that took place between APOEL and Pınar Karşıyaka in the final phase of the FIBA Eurochallenge 2010.
 APOEL beat Pınar Karşıyaka 82-80, but the battle was far from over when the final buzzer sounded.

 Crowd trouble ensued right after the game as APOEL fans proceeded to throw stones and firecrackers at the referees after they blew the final whistle.
 But the rampage did not stop there as Pınar Karşıyaka players were attacked by fans wielding sticks, injuring a few players, according to team manager Nihat Mala.
 Aside from the investigation, local police advised the infiltrated companies to refer to the cybercrime agency.